Lockheed Martin Space: Mergers and acquisitions

 In June 2015, Lockheed Martin announced plans to expand its workforce at Cape Canaveral, Florida, in order to support the U.S. Navy's Trident II D5 Fleet Ballistic Missile program.

 Lines of business

-Space Systems comprises five Lines of Business (LOBs).
+Lockheed Martin Space comprises five Lines of Business (LOBs).
 Each of these is a P & L (profit and loss center) focused on a set of specific customers and related products.
 Each LOB is led by a vice president and general manager.